nagpallab/nagpallab.github.io/joinus.md

 title: Join Us
 ---

 <p>We are building a collaborative and supportive research team at the intersection of statistical genetics, integrative genomics, and precision medicine.
-If you are passionate about using computational approaches to understand human disease, we'd love to hear from you.</p>
+If you are interested in using computational approaches, statistics, and human genetics to understand disease risk, we encourage you to reach out.</p>

 <div class="positions-list">

   <div class="position-card">
     <h3>PhD Students</h3>
-    <p>We are looking for motivated PhD students with a background in bioinformatics, computational biology, statistics, or a related quantitative field.
-Students should have strong programming skills (R or Python) and an interest in genomics and human genetics.</p>
+    <p>We are looking for motivated PhD students with a background in bioinformatics, computational biology, statistics, biotechnology or a related quantitative field.
+Students with experience in human genetics/genomics, foundational statistics, and data analysis using R or Python are preferred.</p>
-    <p>Admission is through the IIT Bombay graduate admissions process.
-Please <a href="/contact/">contact Dr. Nagpal</a> before applying to discuss potential projects.</p>
+    <p>Admission is through the KCDH, IIT Bombay graduate admissions process.</p>
   </div>

   <div class="position-card">